Polar regions of Earth: Circumpolar Arctic region

 There are many settlements in Earth's north polar region.
 Countries with claims to Arctic regions are: the United States (Alaska), Canada (Yukon, the Northwest Territories and Nunavut), Denmark (Greenland), Norway, Finland, Sweden, Iceland, and Russia.
 Arctic circumpolar populations, though small, often share more in common with each other than with other populations within their national boundaries.
 As such, the northern polar region is diverse in human settlements and cultures.

 Antarctica and the Southern sea

 The southern polar region has no permanent human habitation as of now.
 McMurdo Station is the largest research station in Antarctica, run by the United States.
 Other notable stations include Palmer Station and Amundsen–Scott South Pole Station (United States), Esperanza Base and Marambio Base (Argentina), Scott Base (New Zealand), and Vostok Station (Russia).

 While there are no indigenous human cultures, there is a complex ecosystem, especially along Antarctica's coastal zones.
-Coastal upwelling provides abundant nutrients which feeds krill, a type of marine Crustacea, which in turn feeds a complex of living creatures from penguins to blue whales.
+Coastal upwelling provides abundant nutrients that feed krill, a type of marine Crustacea, which in turn feed a complex of living creatures from penguins to blue whales.